surelybassy/Stonks/README.md

 ## Analysis and Predications

 Initial analysis took place using Jupyter Notebook.
-The Pandas-datatreader was used to pul the data of different companies stock information from Yahoo into a dataframe.
-Then used Seaborn to visualise the results.
+The pandas-datatreader was used to pul the data of different companies stock information from Yahoo into a dataframe.
+Then I used Seaborn to visualise and explore the results.

 Using the Long Short-Term Memory (LSTM) technique to build a predictive model from the first 80% of the data set, I would then predict the outcome for the remaining 20% and compare the results to the actual stock prices.